Here are a few resources for degree and registration planning, including sample plans below!

 - SOC 369K Population & Society: this basically replaced SOC 319 and is approved.

 - PBH 317 Intro to Public Health is approved.
-No petition required.
+No petition is required.

 If you have any concerns about fulfilling these requirements, discuss options with your academic advisor.
 You may submit a petition for a different course to substitute if you feel it aligns with other similar approved options.